Thomas and Rosemarie Uva biography

 No one was charged for the murders until 2005, when Dominick Pizzonia, a member of the Gambino family, was arrested for being part of the hit team and charged with conspiracy.
 Because he had pleaded guilty to an illegal gambling charge prior to his trial, he was convicted of conspiracy.
 On September 5, 2007, he was sentenced to 15 years in prison and is scheduled to be released on February 28, 2020.
 However, a federal jury stated that there wasn’t conclusive evidence to show that Dominick had killed the couple.

 Both the Gambino and Bananno families took credit for the hit on the streets, and investigators suspected Junior Gotti of playing a role in the murders.
-However, he denied having a role in the murders and was never charged.
+However, he denied any involvement and was never charged.

 Thomas and Rosemarie Uva as seen in